EmanGhazy2002/Notice-Board/README.md

 3. Set up the MySQL database by importing the provided SQL schema file.

-4. Configure the database connection settings in the PHP files to match your local environment.
+4. Configure the database connection settings in the PHP files.
 Typically, this is done in a file like `config.php`.

 ### Usage